Pedro Carujo: Revolution and death

-In 1835, he was one of the officers who led the Revolution of the Reforms, led by General Santiago Mariño, and was in charge of capturing President Vargas at home (08/07/1835).
+In 1835, he was one of the officers who led the Revolution of the Reforms, led by General Santiago Mariño, and was in charge of capturing President Vargas at home.
 There was a dialogue between them, whereby Carujo told Vargas: "Doctor Vargas, the world belongs to the brave", who in turn replied: "the world is for the just man", after which he went into exile on the island of Saint Thomas.

-In charge in the Anzoátegui battalion, Carujo was one of the most militant participants in that civil war, winning the battles of Cariaco (September 20, 1835) and Carúpano (10/5/1835), where he defeated the general Francisco Esteban Gomez.
-The army left Puerto Cabello, won in El Pino, near San Esteban National Park (October 27, 1835), against the colonel Andrés Torellas and three of their brigades.
-They attempted to take Valencia on October 28 and were defeated the next day in the battle of Camoruco, by general José María Carreño.
+In charge in the Anzoátegui battalion, Carujo was one of the most militant participants in that civil war, winning the battles of Cariaco and Carúpano, where he defeated the general Francisco Esteban Gomez.
+The army left Puerto Cabello, won in El Pino, near San Esteban National Park, against the colonel Andrés Torellas and three of their brigades.
+They attempted to take Valencia on 28 October and were defeated the next day in the battle of Camoruco, by general José María Carreño.
 Although he was locked in the San Felipe Castle, Carujo managed to escape and restart incursions into Tucacas, Aroa and San Felipe.
-Finally, wounded and captured at the Battle of Paso Real, near Puerto Cabello (December 25, 1835), he was tried and sentenced to death (January 27, 1836), but the sentence was not fulfilled, and he died in prison in Valencia, as a result of injuries sustained during the development of what would be his last fight.
+Finally, wounded and captured at the Battle of Paso Real, near Puerto Cabello, he was tried and sentenced to death, but the sentence was not fulfilled, and he died in prison in Valencia, as a result of injuries sustained in battle.